wavefrontHQ/docs/pages/doc/ts_frequencyHisto.md

    [,metrics|sources|sourceTags|pointTags|<pointTagKey>] )
 ```

-Converts a histogram coming from Google Cloud Platform, Telegraf, or other source to Wavefront histogram format.
+Converts a histogram coming from Google Cloud Platform, Telegraf, or any other source to Wavefront histogram format.
 Users can then manipulate the histogram with [Wavefront histogram query functions](query_language_reference.html#histogram-functions).

 ## Parameters